outfox/fennecs/www/cookbook/index.md

 :neofox_surprised_pika:

 ----------------

-::: details Need everything but the kitchen sink?
+::: details What about the kitchen sink?
 Good old git.
 Nothing beats that!
 *(repo includes the Appetizers and Demos, ready to run!)*